Loch Doon

 Craigengillan Estate image

 The Scottish Dark Sky Observatory opened in October 2012.
-The Observatory is situated in the only Dark Sky Park in the UK, one of only 8 in the world.
+The Observatory is in the only Dark Sky Park in the UK, one of only 8 in the world.
 The night skies here are some of the best - countless stars, the Milky Way stretching from horizon to horizon, shooting stars, planets, comets, and the Northern Lights are visible.
 The observatory is open to everyone.

 Scottish Dark Sky Observatory image